hevertongomes256/hevertongomes256/README.md

 ## 💫 About Me

-[translate:Backend Developer] with 4+ years of experience building robust web applications and RESTful APIs[memory:1].
-Passionate about creating efficient, scalable solutions using modern Python frameworks and cloud technologies[memory:2].
+Backend Developer with 4+ years of experience building robust web applications and RESTful APIs.
+Passionate about creating efficient, scalable solutions using modern Python frameworks and cloud technologies.

-🔭 Currently working with **Python**, **Django** and **FastAPI** to develop high-performance backend systems[memory:3]
+🔭 Currently working with **Python**, **Django** and **FastAPI** to develop high-performance backend systems

-🌱 Continuously learning and expanding expertise in async programming, database optimization, and cloud architecture[memory:4]
+🌱 Continuously learning and expanding expertise in async programming, database optimization, and cloud architecture

-💼 Experienced in full development lifecycle from design to deployment using Docker containers and cloud platforms and working with Frontend developer **Vuejs** [memory:5]
+💼 Experienced in full development lifecycle from design to deployment using Docker containers and cloud platforms and working with Frontend developer **Vuejs**

 ## 🛠️ Tech Stack